Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Williams had 102 rushing yards in his one career matchup against the Chiefs, 51.5 more yards than his over/under in Saturday's game.
+- Williams' 102 rushing yards in his single career matchup against the Chiefs are 51.5 more yards than his over/under in Saturday's game.

-- Williams did not have a touchdown run in that contest against the Chiefs.
+- Williams did not have a touchdown run in that matchup against the Chiefs.

-- The Chiefs allow 113.0 yards per game on the ground, the NFL's 17th-ranked rush defense.
+- In terms of defending against the run, the Chiefs are 17th in the league, conceding 113.0 yards per game.

-- This season the Chiefs have conceded 12 rushing TDs.
-They are ranked seventh in the league in that category.
+- The Broncos are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).

 Recent Performances